flawedworld/extract-vvm-mms/README.md

-# Extractor for Visual Voicemail and MMS configurations from the stock OS
+# Extractor for Visual Voicemail and MMS configurations

 Google no longer maintains MMS or Visual Voicemail configuration files within AOSP.